isabella232/SC_SamMeechWard/For Instructor/BDDFrameworkTutorial/Script.md

 When writing the message for context, it's common to start the description with "when" or "with".

 Now all the test inside the second context closure will be testing the `upgradeLives` method when it's called with `0` and the player has `0` lives.
-All we're doing right now is creating some organized structure for writing our tests.
+All I'm doing right now is creating some organized structure for writing my tests.

 Notice that `context` and `describe` look very similar, that's because they're the same function. `context` is just a typealias of `describe`.
-But we use `describe` to indicate the thing we’re testing, and `context` to indicate conditions and state.
+But I use `describe` to indicate the thing I'm testing, and `context` to indicate conditions and state.
 You don't _need_ to add a context function, use them only when it helps organize the tests.

-It's also important to note that describe and context functions can be nested as much as you like.
-As long as your making your tests more readable and organized, there's no limit to the number of nested closures here.

-##### It

-Lastly, inside the `describe` or `context`, we’ll add an `it` function. the `it` function also accepts a string and closure, but inside the it's closure, we make our assertions.
+Lastly, inside the `describe` or `context`, I'll add an `it` function. the `it` function also accepts a string and closure, but inside the it's closure, I make my assertions.

 The string parameter for the `it` function should provide a human-readable description of the outcome of the test.

-For this test, the `upgradeLives` method `"should increment the player's lives by 0"`

 ```swift
 describe(".upgradeLives()") {